 Punctuality is an important life skill.
 It is also polite.
-During the pandemic different times for the start of day may be in place.
+The school day start times are shared with families and available on the school website.
 Any pupil arriving after their allotted slot will be late.

-- Children must be in school between 8:30am 8:45am each day 12:45 for nursery in the afternoon. - Registers will be taken as soon as possible after that time. - The school doors for soft start will be shut at 8:45am.
-Children will be marked late if they arrive at school after the registers have been taken.
-Children who arrive after that time must come into the building via the main office, where they will be given a late slip.
-Lateness will be monitored. - At 9:10 am the registers will be closed.
-In accordance with the regulations, if your child arrives after that time they will receive a mark that shows them to be at school, but this will not count as a present mark and it will mean they have an unauthorized absence.
+- Children must be in school at their allotted time. - Registers will be taken as soon as possible after that time. - Children who arrive after their allotted time are late.
+They must come into the building via the main office, with an adult.
+They will be recorded as being late.
+Punctuality will be monitored. - At 9:10 am registers close.
+In accordance with the regulations, if your child arrives after that time they will receive a mark that shows them to be at school, but this will not count as a present mark and it will mean they have an unauthorised absence.
 This may mean that you could face the possibility of a Penalty Notice if the problem persists.
-All "lates" after the close of the register will be coded as 'U' i.e. unauthorized.
+All "lates" after the close of the register will be coded as 'U' i.e. unauthorised.